Tips and tools to help you protect your data and communications.

 How much trouble am I willing to go through to prevent these consequences?

 Once you have asked yourself these questions, you are in a position to assess what measures to take.
-If your possessions are valuable, but the risk of a break-in is low, then you may not want to invest too much money in a lock.
-But, if the risk is high, you’ll want to get the best lock on the market, and consider adding a security system.
+If your possessions are valuable, but the probability of a break-in is low, then you may not want to invest too much money in a lock.
+But, if the probability of a break-in is high, you’ll want to get the best lock on the market, and consider adding a security system.

-Building a threat model will help you to understand threats that are unique to you and to evaluate your assets, your adversaries, and your adversaries' capabilities, along with the likelihood of risks you face.
+Making a security plan will help you to understand the threats that are unique to you and to evaluate your assets, your adversaries, and your adversaries’ capabilities, along with the likelihood of risks you face.

-Threat modeling helps you identify threats to the things you value and determine from whom you need to protect them.
-When building a threat model, answer these five questions:
+Security planning helps you to identify what could happen to the things you value and determine from whom you need to protect them.
+When building a security plan answer these five questions:

 Let’s take a closer look at each of these questions.